 After ownership by Disney, the possibility of Marvel and Star Wars being represented in the game at all has become a fairly divisive topic.
 Even more so since Nomura himself stated he wished for their inclusion.

 That being said, it's fairly common to see fans that want a Darth Vader Bonus Boss — even for people that don't want to see a Star Wars world in the game.

-Another sour grape for half the fans is revolved around the gameplay.
-It uses the traditional command menu system like in the first Kingdom Hearts and Kingdom Hearts II as opposed to the command deck introduced in Birth by Sleep.
-Nomura himself stated that the command deck was a natural evolution of the system, thus going back to the menu interface after using the command deck for three games in a row comes off as suspect in the eyes of some.
+Another sour grape for half the fans revolves around the gameplay - it uses the traditional Command Menu system like in the first Kingdom Hearts and Kingdom Hearts II as opposed to the Command Deck introduced in Birth by Sleep.
+Nomura himself stated that the Command Deck was a natural evolution of the system, thus going back to the menu interface after using the Command Deck for three games in a row comes off as suspect in the eyes of some.

 Footage shown off of an in-development build by Disney in October 2013 showed the game's graphics in a state that some say doesn't look much better compared to what the PlayStation 3 is capable of.